 ‘If there are fingerprints or spots, gently wipe with a very soft microfiber wiper and a very small amount of water,’ says germ prevention expert Tricia Holderman.
 Always use distilled water and dampen the cloth – you should never spray water or another liquid onto a TV screen to avoid damage and safety hazards.

 ‘Gently rub the dirty spot, then dry as needed,’ Tricia says.
 Make sure the drying is done with a soft microfiber cloth, too.

 Some TV manufacturers do allow the use of a very weak mild dish soap solution if marks remain.
 Again, the liquid should be applied via the cloth and not sprayed on to the screen.
 Only use this method if your TV manufacturer specifies it and follow its guidelines on how dilute the dish soap should be.
 Do not place pressure on the screen as you clean off the stain.

-4. Clean a tube TV
+How to clean a tube TV

 If you have a tube TV (CRTV) in your home, then the cleaning procedure is a little different, and more like cleaning a window in that you can actually use window cleaning spray to clean the TV’s screen.
 Use a slightly damp microfiber cloth, and apply the cleaning spray to the cloth before cleaning the screen.
 It’s important that you don’t spray the product directly on to the screen.